getbubblenow/bubble-docs/vpn_instructions/linux_vpn.md

 # Connect an Linux system to your Bubble VPN

-## Install WireGuard
-  * Install WireGuard by following the [installation instructions for your Linux distribution](https://www.wireguard.com/install/)
-  * On Ubuntu systems, WireGuard also requires `resolvconf` to be installed, but does not install it itself.
-Ensure that `resolvconf` is installed:

-        sudo apt install resolvconf

 ## Download the vpn.conf file
   * Login to your Bubble
   * Navigate to the Devices screen